hbctraining/Intro-to-shell-fasrc-flipped/lessons/07_permissions_and_environment_variables.md

 $ groups
 ```

 Depending on our affiliation, we all belong to at least a couple of groups.
-Since we are all using training accounts you will likely see the groups listed below:
+You will likely see groups like the following:

-* rc_training01
-* training
-* genomebrowser-uploads
+* cluster_users
-* domain-users
+* smith_lab

 The user-and-group model means that for each file/directory **every user on the system falls into one of three categories**: